creativescala/creative-scala/book/src/pages/expressions/05-exercises.md

 Below we've written a number of expressions.
 For each expression, try to answer the questions:

-1. It will compile?
+1. Will it compile?
-2. If it compiles, what is it's type?
+2. If it compiles, what is its type?
 3. If it compiles can it be evaluated, or will it fail at run-time?

 Then try to check your guesses using the worksheet.
 If you guessed wrong, try to think about what part of your understanding is incorrect.